sunil-gumatimath/react-hooks/README.md

 ## 🧪 Running Examples

 The main `App.jsx` file imports and displays different hook examples.
-By default, only the `UseCallbackComponent` component is active.
+Currently, the `useContext` hook example is active, showing:

+- **Profile Component** - Contains Contact component
+- **Contact Component** - Displays phone number from context
+- **Footer Component** - Displays both phone and name from context

 To test other components:

+1. Comment out the current `UseContextComponent` import in `App.jsx`
-1. Uncomment the desired imports in `App.jsx`
+2. Uncomment the desired imports (e.g., `useState`, `useEffect`, etc.)
-2. Add the component to the JSX return statement
+3. Add the component to the JSX return statement
-3. Save the file to see the changes in your browser
+4. Save the file to see the changes in your browser

 ## 🛠️ Technologies Used